-In 2011, the Commission continued efforts to improve service to the public and other federal agencies.
-The Commission has created an electronic compilation of all of the Proposed and Final Decisions issued in its claims programs since the early 1950s.
+In 2012, the Commission continued efforts to improve service to the public and other federal agencies by continuing to scan Commission decisions from past programs into a searchable The Commission has created an electronic database format. compilation of all of the Proposed and Final Decisions issued in its claims programs since the early 1950s.
 Previously, most of the decisions of the Commission were only available in a paper format with limited search capabilities.
-The computer application associated with the electronic data will now allow researchers to conduct full text searches of the Commission's decisions and will enhance the research capabilities of claimants appearing before the Commission as well as other federal agencies and the general public.
-This compilation is available for use at the Commission's office by appointment.
+The computer application associated with the electronic data will now allow researchers to conduct full text searches of the Commission's decisions and will enhance the research capabilities of claimants appearing before the Commission.
+This compilation is currently available for use at the Commission's office by appointment, and the Commission has been working with National Archives and Records Administration to make these decisions available on the world-wide web